CPF Home Loan Singapore: Using Your OA for HDB and Private Property in 2026

 Decoupling, Second Properties, and the BRS Rule

-Couples buying a second property by decoupling — one spouse buys out the other's share — trip on the BRS rule most often.
-The buying spouse must keep the BRS (S$106,500 in 2026) across OA and SA before any OA can be applied to the new property.
-Run this check before paying the buy-out, not after.
-The same applies to first-time second-property buyers using OA: keep the BRS, then withdraw.
+Couples decoupling to buy a second property (one spouse buys out the other's share) are the ones who trip on the BRS rule most often.
+The buying spouse has to keep the BRS (S$106,500 in 2026) across OA and SA before any OA can go toward the new property.
+Run this check before you pay the buy-out, not after.
+The same goes for anyone using OA on a second property for the first time.
+Keep the BRS, then withdraw.

-If you are eyeing the equity / cash-out loan route on an existing property to fund a second purchase, layer the BRS rule on top of TDSR.
-Read our TDSR for private property guide for the qualifying-income side and the best loan for condo page for current bank packages.
+If you are thinking about an equity / cash-out loan on an existing property to fund a second purchase, the BRS rule sits on top of TDSR, so account for both.
+Our TDSR for private property guide covers the qualifying-income side, and the best loan for condo page lists current bank packages.

 HDB Housing Grants and CPF

 First-timer HDB buyers may qualify for the CPF Housing Grant, Enhanced Housing Grant, or Proximity Housing Grant.
-Grants land in your CPF OA, then flow into the property purchase — meaning grant amounts also accrue 2.5% interest and must be refunded to CPF on sale.
-See the HDB grant page for current eligibility ceilings.
+Grants land in your CPF OA and then flow into the purchase.
+One thing buyers miss: because the grant money goes through OA, it also accrues the 2.5% interest and has to be refunded to CPF when you sell.
+The HDB grant page has the current eligibility ceilings.
 Private properties do not qualify for any of these grants.

 Refinancing and Selling: CPF Continuity

-When you refinance from one bank to another, OA deductions continue without interruption.
-There is no need to "restart" the CPF housing arrangement — the new bank takes over the deduction mandate.
-Compare the savings using the refinance savings calculator and time the move using when to refinance.
+When you refinance from one bank to another, the OA deductions carry on without a break.
+You do not need to "restart" the CPF housing arrangement.
+The new bank simply takes over the deduction mandate.
+Compare the savings with the refinance savings calculator, and time the move with when to refinance.

-On sale, CPF refund is calculated on completion day: principal used + accrued interest at 2.5% compounded.
-The conveyancing lawyer routes the refund directly from the sale proceeds.
-If you have used OA aggressively and prices have moved sideways, expect a small or zero cash cheque at the table.
+On sale, the CPF refund is worked out on completion day: principal used plus accrued interest at 2.5% compounded.
+The conveyancing lawyer routes the refund straight from the sale proceeds.
+If you have leaned hard on OA and prices have gone sideways, expect a small cash cheque at the table, or none at all.

 Plan CPF and Mortgage Together, Not in Isolation

-The CPF angle decides how much cash you keep at completion, how much liquidity you have for the next 25 years, and how much cash you walk away with at sale.
-The loan angle — rate, lock-in, repricing — decides your monthly cost.
-Most buyers optimise one and forget the other.
-Run both at the same time before you sign the Option to Purchase.
-For a printable version of this dual-track plan, download the Singapore Mortgage Free Report — includes a CPF withdrawal worksheet and accrued-interest tracker.
+Your CPF choices decide how much cash you keep at completion, how much liquidity you have for the next 25 years, and how much cash you walk away with at sale.
+The loan itself (rate, lock-in, repricing) decides your monthly cost.
+Most buyers sort out one of these and forget the other.
+Work through both at the same time, before you sign the Option to Purchase.
+For a printable version, download the Singapore Mortgage Free Report.
+It includes the funds-position card (cash + CPF OA needed vs available), TDSR/MSR at the MAS 4% stress floor, and a 16-bank rate comparison.

 Further Reading

-- MAS 4% Stress Test — the floor rate that determines your maximum loan size
+- MAS 4% Stress Test: the floor rate that sets your maximum loan size.

 Your Mortgage Broker